hobbsy/thinkpad/snippets/check-battery.md

     icon-name:          'battery-full-charged-symbolic'
 ```

-This is an official Lenovo 57++ (9-cell battery) `SANYO 45N1779` that I picked up from eBay last week for ~£40.
+This is an official Lenovo 57++ (9-cell battery) `SANYO 45N1779` that I picked up from eBay for around £40.

-This battery when new is 99.47 Wh, and mine currently has a capacity of 98.46 Wh (98.9846% according to this report).
+This battery when new is 99.47 Wh - mine currently has a capacity of 98.46 Wh (98.9846% according to this report).

 It may also be of use to turn this info into a little script to save the results to a text file (and run it every hour from cron?)